asrhou/NATMI/README.md

 If ligands and receptors are represented by human gene symbols in the interaction data file and the user-specified expression data are collected from [supported species](#supported-species-and-ids) using [supported IDs](#supported-species-and-ids), NATMI will extract edges in the same way as connectomeDB2020.

-#### Customized Format
+#### Customised Format

 Further, NATMI could be also potentially applied to construct and visualize networks of any type of binary interaction data.
 If the users wish to explore 1) the expression data with **unsupported IDs**, 2) the expression data collected from **unsupported species**, or 3) ligand-receptor interactions using **gene IDs other than human gene symbols**, NATMI cannot do gene ID conversion for the expression data and gene homology matching for the interacting pairs.

-For these cases, by setting the argument '--idType' to 'customized', NATMI directly proceeds to constructing and visualizing cell-to-cell communication networks of binary interactions from user-supplied expression data.
-Users should make sure the customized interaction file and the expression data share the common gene ID system.
+For these cases, by setting the argument '--idType' to 'customised', NATMI directly proceeds to constructing and visualizing cell-to-cell communication networks of binary interactions from user-supplied expression data.
+Users should make sure the customised interaction file and the expression data share the common gene ID system.
 In all output files, **original gene IDs** are preserved.

 ### Expression Data

-User-specified gene/protein abundance matrix files are supported in the following formats: csv, tsv, txt, xls or xlsx and for the deafult usage with [connectomeDB](#ligand-receptor-interactions-connectomeDB2020) require that the gene/protein IDs are in one of the following formats: official gene symbols (deafult) or human HGNC IDs, mouse MGI IDs, or human and mouse Entrez gene IDs, Ensembl gene IDs, and UniProt IDs (see [Supported IDs](#supported-species-and-ids)).
+User-specified gene/protein abundance matrix files are supported in the following formats: csv, tsv, txt, xls or xlsx and for the default usage with [connectomeDB](#ligand-receptor-interactions-connectomeDB2020) require that the gene/protein IDs are in one of the following formats: official gene symbols (default) or human HGNC IDs, mouse MGI IDs, or human and mouse Entrez gene IDs, Ensembl gene IDs, and UniProt IDs (see [Supported IDs](#supported-species-and-ids)).
 (For multiple human/mouse IDs associated with the same gene symbol, their expression levels are summed up as the total expression level of the corresponding gene symbol).
 Each column in the matrix records a normalised gene/protein expression profile of a cell type or an individual cell.
 A snapshot of a gene/protein abundance matrix is shown below.

 ||Sample1|Sample2|Sample3|...|
 |-:|:-:|:-:|:-:|:-|